List of USM Alger players: List of foreign USM Alger football players

 This is a list of all foreign players of USM Alger, including statistics.
 Freddy Zemmour's from Pied-Noir one of the few French players who have decided to stay in Algeria first foreign to play with USM Alger immediately after Independence for 6 seasons in which he won one title in 1963.
 On 1998 USM Alger signed with the first foreigner after 30 years, the Nigerian Mohamed Manga, 5 years after that joined to USM Alger international Malian Mamadou Diallo, who became one of the most important players in the Algerian league and in one year scored 18 goals, including 10 goals in the 2004 CAF Champions League Was behind his victory over the top scorer. immediately after that, he went to the Ligue 1 club FC Nantes for 700,000 euros.
 On 18 January 2009, USM Alger signed the first South American player Wuiwel Isea from Venezuela.
 And it's considered a failed deal, he scored only one goal from 14 matches.

 On 28 May 2012, Malagasy international Carolus Andriamatsinoro joined USM Alger from Paradou AC and spent five seasons with them, during which he won six titles to be the most foreigner to achieve titles with USM Alger and in Algeria, also played 132 games and scored 20 goals to be the most appearances and the most goalscorer.
 He left USMA in 2017 after the end of his contract.
 In the 2020–21 season, USM Alger contracted with Burkinabe international Hamed Belem from Rahimo FC and Ghanaian Kwame Opoku from Asante Kotoko in a historic deal amounting to 350 thousand euros.
+Opoku in the first season did not present much and was then loaned to Najran SC from Saudi Arabia.
+The latter declined because of his poor level, to be released after that.